Adding an RDS database

 Custom Database Users

-If you'd like to instead define your own database users with custom amounts of access, you can do that easily through AWS tags in two steps.
+If you'd like to instead define your own database users with custom amounts of access, you can do that easily in one of two ways: through Opal UI, or with tags.

 1. Create the user with any username that you like and grant them rds_iam with the following queries: